DarthMike/darthmike.github.io/source/_posts/2016-11-28-app-extensions-xcode-and-cocoapods-omg.markdown

 Hopefully this writeup will help you find the solution to your problem (and understand it) if you ever face it.
 Kudos for the CocoaPods team to offer support on these issues.
 We're always catching up with Apple after they break (again) Xcode.

+# A note about Swift

+I've found an issue created for Swift, [SR-1226][swift-issue], that is still unresolved and might cause you problems.
+It seems that as of now, marking API as unavailable for extensions in Swift still doesn't let you compile for App extensions.
+So be aware of this limitation.

 [app-extensions]: https://developer.apple.com/library/content/documentation/General/Conceptual/ExtensibilityPG/index.html
 [afnetworking]: https://github.com/AFNetworking/AFNetworking/blob/master/UIKit%2BAFNetworking/AFNetworkActivityIndicatorManager.h#L44
 [pincache]: https://github.com/pinterest/PINCache/pull/72